The aim of this article is to introduce you to Java multithreading, its principles, advantages and disadvantages.

 Thread synchronization

 Threads can share resources because they share the same address space.
-However, there are critical situations where it is most appropriate for only one thread to have access to shared resources at a time.
+However, there are critical situations where it is best that only one thread at a time has access to shared resources.
 An example would be ordering concert tickets in an information system where customers compete with each other, each trying to get the best seat, but only one of them can order each of the tickets.
 So in the actual process of buying a ticket, only one customer needs to have access to that ticket.

 A thread must acquire a lock on a shared resource before it can use it.
-The system runtime ensures that no other thread can access a shared resource if another thread has already acquired a lock on it.
+The system runtime ensures that no other thread can access a shared resource if another thread already has a lock on it.

-If a thread cannot immediately obtain a lock, it is locked, that is, it must wait for a lock to become available.
-If a thread leaves a shared resource, the system runtime will ensure that the lock is removed, and if a thread is waiting for access, that thread can gain access after the lock is acquired.
+If a thread cannot get a lock immediately, it is locked, i.e. it must wait for a lock to become available.
+When a thread leaves a shared resource, the system runtime ensures that the lock is released, and if a thread is waiting for access, it can gain access after the lock has been acquired.

-The program itself cannot make any conclusions about the order of threads to which the lock will be granted, because this is not decided by the developer but by the operating system.
+The program itself cannot make any assumptions about the order of the threads that will receive the lock, because this is decided by the operating system, not by the developer.
 Without proper synchronization, two or more threads would update the same value at the same time, leaving it in an undefined or inconsistent state.

-Such a method can further call other synchronized methods of the object without being blocked.
-Unsynchronized object methods can be called at any time by other threads.
+Such a method can continue to call other synchronized methods of the object without being blocked.
+Unsynchronized object methods can always be called by other threads.

 Thread safety

-This term is used to describe classes that have been designed to ensure that the state of their objects is always consistent, even when objects are used concurrently by multiple threads.
-An example is the StringBuffer class.
+This term is used to describe classes that are designed to ensure that the state of their objects is always consistent, even when objects are being used by multiple threads simultaneously.
+An example of this is the StringBuffer class.

-The following diagram shows all the possible states that threads in Java go through.
+The following diagram shows all the possible states that threads go through in Java.

 Thread status diagram